Now taking consultations for surgery in 2026

-Breast Implant Removal or Revision Surgery
+Breast Implant Removal or Revision

 What is Breast Implant Removal Surgery?

-As the name would imply, breast implants once inserted, can also be removed.
+As the name would imply, breast implants, once inserted, can also be removed.

 The reasons for this can be quite varied.
 Patients may be unhappy with the appearance of their current breast implants and may choose to have them removed and replaced or just removed altogether.
-Some patients have experienced a problem with their implants such as a rupture or a capsular contracture (when the breast implant capsule contracts leading to misshapen and/or firm and/or tender breasts)
+Some patients have experienced a problem with their implants, such as a rupture or a capsular contracture (when the breast implant capsule contracts, leading to misshapen and/or firm and/or tender breasts).

 What is Breast Revision Surgery?